- Robert De Niro, Drew Barrymore, Kate Beckinsale, Sam Rockwell

 Nevertheless, the result features the best performance by Robert De Niro since his gay pirate in Stardust or his stoner ex-con in Jackie Brown.
-He might be the sole reason to see Everybody’s Fine, since the story is only vaguely involving.
+He might be the sole reason to see Everybody’s Fine since the story is only vaguely engaging.
 De Niro isn’t doing Oscar-worthy work here, mind you, but he’s making what amounts to a sappy bummer-of-a-holiday film into an occasionally heartwarming experience.